Jane Dormer: Spain

 When the Duke of Feria was replaced as ambassador in 1559, he and Jane returned to the continent with a mixed retinue of monks and nuns, her cousin Margaret Harington, and Susan Clarencieux who was one of Mary's former ladies-in-waiting.
+The English ambassador Nicholas Throckmorton sent John Somers and Robert Jones to talk to them near the Château d'Amboise in France in April 1560.
+They met Mary, Queen of Scots, and Francis II of France.
+Susan Clarencieux spoke to Throckmorton, saying they were loyal subjects of Elizabeth I but were travelling to Spain for their religious conscience.

 Once in Spain, Jane became a lightning rod for exiled English Catholics.
-Jane kept up her correspondence with Elizabeth, but she also received letters from four popes and maintained numerous other contacts sympathetic to the Roman Catholic cause in England, and within Spain she was a champion of exiled English fallen on hard times.
+Jane kept up an infrequent correspondence with Elizabeth I, sending William Harington to her with a letter and a token of good will, perhaps a gift of jewellery, in August 1568.
+Jane received letters from four popes and maintained numerous other contacts sympathetic to the Roman Catholic cause in England, and within Spain she was a champion of exiled English fallen on hard times.

 On her husband's death in 1571 she took over the management of his estates.
 The Spanish respected her for her political understanding, and 1592 she was a strong candidate to take up the governorship of Flanders.

 Death and legacy

 The Duchess's health never recovered from an accident in 1609, and she was bedridden from the start of 1611 – planning ahead she had already prepared a coffin which she kept in the house.
 At her death on 13 January 1612, she was attended by seven priests.
 She was buried at the monastery of Santa Clara in Zafra on 26 January.

 Her son Lorenzo Suárez de Figueroa y Córdoba succeeded his father as Duke of Feria.